Olawill/church-transport-application/src/docs/platform-prompt.md

 Can we also add phone login, where users are able to login with entering their phone number, and get otp either by whatsapp or sms.

 Can we also show a modern pricing page on the platform, where users can get started as well

+Organizations should only started from the platform where they can register and signup, before getting access to their tenant page